aolney/ct-modular-book/docs/05-fun-mod-controllers.md

 | Trigger sequencer | Trigger sequencer | Every note played, with rests |
 | Trigger sequencer |       Clock       | Notes repeated, no rests       |

 #### Sequencing note duration

 A second limitation of the ADDR-SEQ is that all the notes are the same duration.
-This limitation can be somewhat addressed by using variable length release on the envelope.
+This limitation can be somewhat addressed by using variable length release on respective envelopes.
 A longer release would lengthen the duration of the sound, but for any instrument that has a sustain, the volume would not be correct using this method.
 The fundamental problem is that the gate into the ADSR is a fixed width which results in a fixed length note.
 What is needed is to change the clock signal into a gate where the length of the gate matches the length of the desired note.